-As an entrepreneur, some form of financing is needed to raise capital for your business.
+As a startup, you need financing to raise capital for your business.
 In recent times, it has become easier to raise funds in the marketplace.
 There are various ways to gather funds for your company as a startup.

 The following are ways you can adopt to raise capital or expand your startup business financially.

 Funding your business is also called bootstrapping.
-It is a traditional rule for raising capital for startups, especially for businesses that don’t require huge money to begin.
+This is a traditional rule for raising capital for startups, especially for businesses that don’t require huge money to begin.

 It passes a serious message to potential investors, telling of how willing and committed you are to your venture, making investors more willing to invest in your business.